blueflag/react-cool-storage/README.md

 - `name` - The name of the prop that will be passed to the hoc's child component.
 - `method` - The `history` method to use.
 Can be "push" or "replace".
 Defaults to "push".
 - `silent` - When false, errors are thrown if there are any missing resources.
 When true, no errors are thrown and instead `ReactCoolStorageMessage` will contain `available: false` to indicate that the chosen storage mechanism can't be used.
-- `afterParse` - A function that is called after `ReactRouterQueryStringHoc` has parsed its data.
-It is given the parsed object.
+- `deconstruct` - A function that is called before `ReactRouterQueryStringHoc` stringifies data when a change occurs.
+This provides an opportunity to convert custom data types into simpler ones before stringification takes place.
 Defaults to a passthrough function.
-- `beforeStringify` - A function that is called before `ReactRouterQueryStringHoc` stringifies data when a change occurs.
+- `reconstruct` - A function that is called after `ReactRouterQueryStringHoc` has parsed its data.
+It is given the parsed object.
+This provides an opportunity to convert data into custom data types before its is received by the hoc's child component.
 Defaults to a passthrough function.
 - `parse` - A function that is called on the value of each key / value pair to turn it from a string into a data shape.
 Defaults to `JSON.parse()`.
 - `stringify` - A function that is called on the value of each key / value pair to turn it from a data shape into a string.
 Defaults to `JSON.stringify()`.